microsoft/microbit-touchdevelop/EXTENSIONS.md

 classes/functions in there.
 Make sure your namespace name is unique, in case the user is using more than one extension.

+Optionally, you can also include `glue.json` string resource, which allows for inclusion of additional yotta dependencies and modifying the compile-time configuration of the micro:bit, in particular disabling the BLE stack.

 ## Testing your extension

 You need to make sure your extension compiles before you put it in the